Your web browser is outdated and may be insecure

 Dame Jasvinder didn’t read a book until she was 28; she experienced poverty, domestic abuse and estrangement.
 She also single-handedly set up a national charity; her book Shame – described in the House of Lords as a political weapon – became a Sunday Times top-10 bestseller; and in 2024 she was awarded a Damehood.

-She talks to RCN Magazine’s Claire McKinson about the power of saying no, her extraordinary career in advocacy and what we can expect from this year’s Mary Seacole lecture at RCN Congress.
+She talks to RCN Magazine’s Claire McKinson about the power of saying no, her extraordinary career in advocacy and where nursing staff can find advice and support if they suspect forced marriage or honour-based abuse.

 You've dedicated your career to fighting for others.
 What's been your motivation?